A long-term care insurance company recently cancelled the insurance coverage of an elderly woman who accidentally wrote the w...Read more

 Pay Attention to Your State Estate Tax Exemption

 - January 17th, 2019

 Some states set their own exemption amounts, which have generally been lower than the federal estate tax exemption, but a few states tied their estate taxes to the federal tax.
 When the federal rate doubled, those states worried that they would be harmed by the decrease in tax revenue and they reexamined their estate taxes.
 Hawaii, Maine, Maryland, and the District of Columbia changed their estate taxes to no longer track the federal estate tax.
-In 2019, the state with the highest estate tax exemption is Hawaii with an exemption of $5.49 million.
-The states with the lowest exemptions are Oregon and Massachusetts, with $1 million.
+In 2020, the state with the highest estate tax exemption is New York with an exemption of $5.85 million.
+The states with the lowest exemption are Oregon and Massachusetts, with $1 million.

 It is important to take state estate taxes into account when planning your estate.
 You should consult with your attorney to make sure your estate plan still works for you in light of the tax changes.